crcn/figmark/README.md

 };
 ```

-That's it!
-From there you can start importing `*.pc` files directly.
+After setting that up, you can go ahead and start using `*.pc` files in your React code!

 ### Generating strongly typed templates